 [Imagine a long, thoughtful pause.]

-Provoking interest, checking for understanding, enabling deeper connections, exploring, affirming…
+Provoking interest, checking for understanding, enabling deeper connections, reinforcing schema, exploring, affirming…

-Adding to the what and how to question, managing responses seems to be “en vogue” pedagogy topic.
-Old-skool, tech-skool, cold call, choral, no-hands up, the role of feedback (immediate, delayed, self or peer), and my current professional area of interest – concurrent metacognition.
+Adding to the what and how to question design, managing responses seems to be “en vogue” pedagogy topic.
+Old-skool, tech-skool-cool, cold call, choral, no-hands up, the role of feedback (immediate, delayed, self or peer), and my current professional area of interest – concurrent metacognition, all play a part or present an opportunity for teachers to explore.

 And one final point that I am not going to tackle here now, is the relative value of pre-planned versus in-the-moment questions.
 It is important distinct and comes into play section.
 Teaching with RememberMore means that I have categorised and tagged questions on hand, ahead of the lesson.
 It means that I have to plan ahead and define the substantive knowledge, before designing the questions.
 In lessons, using resource, knowing I have that resource to call upon, is assuring and allowing me more “thinking space” or cognitive load for teaching.